emdworak/BabyTB_NU_MSS/sas_scoring_certification/README.md

   confidential.
 However, the file has been uploaded to show the structure to those interested in creating their own Shiny application.

-- `scoring_input` - This folder contains code to clean, (re)score, and
+- `sas_scoring_input` - This folder contains code to clean, (re)score,
-  analyze Sas scoring certification data.
+  and analyze SaS scoring certification data.
 The code in this file will not only produce an overall table to tell the individual overseeing certification how trainees are doing, but will also create individual reports that can be returned to the trainee.